dstar55/100-words-design-patterns-java/README.md

 * Story

 Transactions are operations on the database which occur in an atomic, consistent, durable, and isolated fashion.
-A transaction can contain multiple operations on the database; each operation can succeed or fail – however, a transaction guarantees that, if all operations succeed, the transaction would commit and would be final.
+A transaction can contain multiple operations on the database.
+Each operation can succeed or fail, however, a transaction guarantees that, if all operations succeed, the transaction would commit and would be final.
 And if any operation fails, then the transaction would fail and all operations would roll back and leave the database in its original state, as if nothing has happened.